Chocolate Chip Scones make a very tasty breakfast treat. These

 1 cup (240 ml/grams) of milk.
 Let stand about 10 minutes at room temperature before using.
 Another option is to use

 dried buttermilk powder, which is conveniently sold in plastic bags or

-Chocolate Chip Scones: Preheat oven to 400
+Chocolate Chip Scones: Preheat

 degrees F (200 degrees C) and place rack in middle of oven.
 Line a baking

 sheet with parchment paper.

 In a large

 bowl, whisk together the flour, sugar, baking powder, baking soda and salt.
 Cut the butter

 into small pieces and blend into the flour mixture with a

 pastry blender or two